Modifications for students with Down syndrome

 Some learners with Down syndrome attend special schools where they are taught a specific curriculum and have lesson content and delivery adapted for their needs.
 Others may learn at home or as part of a co-op.

-However, it’s increasingly common for children to enrol in their local education system where they can study alongside non-Down syndrome peers.
+However, it’s increasingly common for children to enroll in their local education system where they can study alongside non-Down syndrome peers.
 There are a number of benefits to this, including the ability to enhance a student’s sense of independence, foster stronger ties within the community, and assist a learner in developing social skills.
 It may also prepare young-adults and teens for volunteer/work opportunities later on, and can generally be more convenient and financially practical for families.

 But when a learner with Down syndrome joins a regular class, this also means that certain teaching approaches and exercises may need to be modified in order to ensure the student gets the maximum benefit from his or her studies.